Bardstown Road: Safety

+2017 traffic studies and modifications

 In 2017, the merged government of Louisville and Jefferson County commissioned a study to suggest possible changes to traffic patterns through The Highlands, with the study being released in mid-2018.
 The study recommended that the permanent traffic pattern should be one lane in each direction at all times, with permanent on-street parking throughout except at the approaches to signalized intersections, which would now include permanent left-turn lanes.
 Recommendations were also made for two more southerly sections of the road between Douglass Boulevard and the Watterson Expressway, which currently have two traffic lanes in each direction.
 The study also presents the idea that infrastructure for pedestrians is lacking and more crosswalks are needed.
 Between Douglass Boulevard and Taylorsville Road, on-street parking would be eliminated, and a center two-way left-turn lane would be added.
 Such a turn lane would also be added between Tyler Lane and Brighton Drive (roughly from Assumption High School to Sullivan University), an area without on-street parking.
 The final plan is set to be announced in August 2018, though because of the road's designation as a U.S. highway, state approval is required before any work can start.

 This study had now been completed and finalized modifications have been made public.
 These changes include, "one-lane in either direction with 24-hour parking on both sides, left turn lanes at intersections and updated stops for TARC buses".
 The KY transportation cabinet states that these changes will "increase pedestrian safety, decrease travel speeds and provide much needed parking in the area to support local businesses along the corridor".
 Metro Councilman Brandon Coan (D-8) told WAVE 3 the changes to Bardstown Road stem from a 2018 street safety study.